 My fiance, Alex, would argue that food and water are more important than clothes and shoes and, as he works in the medical field, I tolerate his eccentricities.
 He will tell you that the average human is 60% water and requires 2 liters of water a day AT REST.
 Obviously, going hiking and being active makes you sweat and breathe a lot, both of which makes you lose those precious fluids.
 So, replacing them is key!
 A good go by is to take a ½ liter for every hour you plan on being out.
 Not only that, but sweating loses salts and electrolytes which are devastating to not replace!
 So, for every liter of water, carry ~ 12 ounces or a small bottle of juice / sports drink.

 Once you have your water bottles ready, you should also pack some snacks.
 No matter how easy and short your hike will be, you need to be sure to bring food with you.
 We always pack energy or granola bars and create a trail mix by combining a variety of nuts, dried fruits and chocolates.
 For longer hikes, when we will not have access to food along the way, I also prepare sandwiches and one or two fresh fruits.
 Having a good amount of food and water is one of the most essential hiking tips for beginners.

 Check where you are going

 The last of the top three hiking tips for beginners, is knowing your route beforehand.
 Always start off with an easy trail, especially if this is one of your first times hiking.
 Make a good and detailed research by checking how long and difficult the trail is.
 Where does it start from and if it is a loop or if you need to backtrack.
 If you can ask someone about the hike, feel free to, so you can understand where you are going.
 This is also a good way to get some inside into about your destination!
-I suggest getting a map of the area and study it before hitting the trail or just take it with you.
+I suggest getting a map of the area and studying it before hitting the trail or just taking it with you.
 While, you do not need to memorize everything, you should be aware what to expect.

-There are fantastic resources available online, so spend your time to check and make a not of the details.
+There are fantastic resources available online, so spend your time to check and make a note of the details.
 I am not a fan of using my phone when hiking, but if you prefer it you can get the AllTrails App, which will be good enough if you are just starting out.
 Downloading the map/route beforehand and using your phone’s GPS could also save your life if you get lost.
 Regardless where you are going, there certainly will be signs or trail marks to show you the way.
 It is important to make a note of what they look like and always keep your eyes open for them.
 If you have been going for too long without any signs or marks, you may want to take a look at your map.

 Know your own abilities

 One of the biggest mistakes that beginner hikers make is not keeping a steady pace.
 Very often people would start a hike at a very fast pace to only stop for a break after a short time.
 When you are in the mountains, you might need to hike uphill through some steep parts and gain hundreds of meters of elevation.
 That is why your pace should be steady and consistent.
 Though it may be a bit difficult at first, after a few hikes you will get used to it.
-Finding the perfect pace that will not get you tired and you can maintain all day is a crucial hiking tip.
+Finding the perfect pace that will not get you tired and you can maintain all day is one the most crucial hiking tips for beginners.
 It is also much better to take less frequent but longer breaks.
 Regularly stopping for breaks will make it difficult to be consistent and keep a steady pace.

 Don’t Forget the Way Back